In this lab you will get an introduction into JPA.

 to annotate a class on your own, so this is a good chance to look

-at a good object-to-relational mapping example.@Entity
+at a good object-to-relational mapping example.@Entity annotation on

 this class.
 This specifies that this class will be loaded from the